 That's so amazing that you did that.

-Uh so last night we also gained ground.
+So last night we also gained ground.

-Uh we didn't we we weren't as bad off.
+We weren't as bad off.

-Uh and we and we brought 'em down a good distance.
+We started at something like 67-33, and we brought them down a good distance.

-Um that was sort of You actually could get a word and a sentence out, so that makes it a better crowd by its very nature.
+You actually could get a word and a sentence out, so that makes it a better crowd by its very nature.

-No, but it but it it's a great debate.
+No, but it's a great debate.

-People want to come and hear both sides.
+And I'm impressed with people really, we don't have anything quite like it in the U.S. People want to come and hear both sides.

 They love the debate format.

-You see, I've always been confident.
+See, I've always been confident.

-And if you take a comedian out of the equation, because comedians are difficult to debate because they can flip on a dime and all of a sudden, you know, you you've literally made the best point you could possibly make against any argument they have, and then they just start telling jokes and everyone forgets the great point you made.
+And if you take a comedian out of the equation, because comedians are difficult to debate because they can flip on a dime, and all of a sudden, you know, you've literally made the best point you could possibly make against any argument they have, and then they just start telling jokes and everyone forgets the great point you made.

 Why do I suspect that you probably won the crowd over because they couldn't respond?

-They they're just a lot of what they are arguing against Trump is emotional.
+They're just a lot of what they are arguing against Trump is emotional.

-Well, I feel it would be a great case study for somebody who wanted to look at uh at debate styles and the you know because Sullivan, you know, is a very smart guy and was the head of the Oxford Union.
+Well, actually, it would be a great case study for somebody who wanted to look at debate styles.

-No, which is probably the greatest debating.
+No, he's probably the greatest debating.

-I mean, I mean, he's a very, very good debater, but his emotions both of them, I was always surprised.
+I mean, I mean, he's a very, very good debater, but his emotions, both of them, I was always surprised.

 Both of them, their emotions got to them so deeply.